lucafrance/lucafrance.github.io/_drafts/ai-chatbot.md

 ---

 My struggle with bad customer service started well before the current AI hype.
-In the best cases this is just negligence.
+In the best cases it is just negligence.
-In the worst case there is malice to discourage any contact to customer service in the first place.
+In the worst ones it is malice to discourage any request.
-Here is what I encounter instead too many times.
+Here is what I encountered too many times.

 - The customer service page is hidden behind a dark pattern on a page unrelated to my problem.
 - I must re-enter all my information, despite the business already having it.